sinonjs/sinon/docs/release-source/release/sandbox.md

 ##### `injectInto`

 The sandbox's methods can be injected into another object for convenience.
 The `injectInto` configuration option can name an object to add properties to.
+Note that you explicitly need to specify all the properties you want to expose using the `properties` field.

 See the example further down the page.

 ##### `properties`

 Which properties to inject into the facade object.
+By default empty!
 Note that only naming "server" here is not sufficient to have a `server` property show up in the target object, you also have to set `useFakeServer` to `true`.

 The list of properties that can be injected are the ones exposed by the object returned by the function `inject`: